Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 ---

-# Attendees
+# Workshop formats

-There are three formats for this -
+There are three formats that we use

 - Informal with EAs only​
 - More formal with key stakeholders and EAs​
 - Multiple stakeholder meetings followed by a joint playback​

+---

+# Attendees

 You can combine formats if it helps​

 - You want a rehearsal with EAs only​
 - You want to make sense of what the stakeholders said (e.g. create the stakeholder playback)​